Maran101297/API-for-a-To-Do-List-with-Authentication/README.md

 # Project Overview: **Todo App - Sukumaran**

 ## Overview
-The **Task Management System** is a Node.js-based application designed to help users manage tasks efficiently.
+The **Todo App** is a Node.js-based application designed to help users manage tasks efficiently.
 It incorporates user authentication and CRUD operations for task management, ensuring a secure and user-friendly environment.

 ## Key Features
 ### 1. User Authentication
 - **User Signup and Login**: Users can create accounts and log in to access the system.
 - **JWT-based Authentication**: Secure user access through JSON Web Tokens (JWT).

-### 2. Task Management
+### 2.todo Task Management
 - **CRUD Operations**: Allows users to create, read, update, and delete tasks.
 - **Task Association**: Each task is linked to a specific user, ensuring personalized task management.